extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/setup_ipfabric.rst

            neighbor 10.10.10.18 allowas-in 5
            neighbor 10.10.10.18 next-hop-unchanged

-Configuring an IP Fabric without ZTP enabled
+Configuring an IP Fabric manually or without ZTP enabled
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If the Brocade VDX switch does not have ZTP enabled or if you want to configure an IP Fabric
 manually, complete the following steps:

+    1. Register the switch in the Brocade Workflow Composer database
+    2. Verify that the switch is registered.
+    3. Repeat Steps 1 and 2 for each switch that will be added to the IP Fabric.
+    4. Execute the BGP workflow
+    5. Review and verify the IP Fabric configuration using the the bwc dcf show config bgp command

 .. note::
-    To use the DC Fabric suite to configure an IP Fabric without ZTP enabled, your environment must meet
+    To use the BWC DC Fabric automation suite to configure an IP Fabric without ZTP enabled, your environment must meet
     these prerequisites:

-     * Switches are physically connected in a leaf-spine topology.
+     * The switches are physically connected in a leaf-spine topology.
      * Each switch has a management IP address and gateway assigned.
      * All switches are reachable via SSH from the |st2| server.
      * All switches have a working username and password.

 .. warning::
-    The first switch that is added to the server must always be a **spine**.
+    The first switch that is added to the server must always be a **spine** switch.
 If it is not,
-    delete the leaf switch from the |bwc| server and add a spine first.
+    delete the leaf switch from the |bwc| server and add a spine switch first.
 After the first spine
-    has been added, the order does not matter.
+    has been added, the order of adding more switches will not matter as they will be automatically identified as Spine or Leaf
+    switches using LLDP.

-Use the DC Fabric CLI to configure an IP Fabric by completing the following steps:
+Use the BWC DC Fabric automation suite CLI to configure an IP Fabric by completing the following steps:

 1. Register the switches in the |bwc| database by entering the ``bwc dcf inventory
    register`` command: